 DMAP’s major print and online output remains the IISS flagship publication The Military Balance.
 Published since 1959, it is regarded as the global benchmark in the assessment of national military capabilities and defence economics.

 DMAP delivers tailored and versatile products based on the requirements of the Institute’s core audiences in government, the private sector, and academia.
 To this end, the programme actively develops and maintains links with international defence ministries, military and security forces, defence industries, as well as members of the expert community.
-These links, coupled with the strong analytical capacities of its in-house team of analysts, enable it to not only maintain the high credibility of its information, but also host a series of key public and private events analysing global defence issues.
+These links, coupled with the strong analytical capacities of its in-house team of analysts, enable it to not only maintain the high integrity and credibility of its information, but also host a series of key public and private events analysing global defence issues.
 DMAP, in conjunction with other IISS research programmes, regularly assists governments in their strategic defence reviews and planning efforts and supports the business community on questions of strategy and business development.